-Waiting Period After Bankruptcy And Foreclosure Start Date On Mortgages**

 Waiting Period After Bankruptcy And Foreclosure Start Date Guidelines

-- HUD requires a mandatory three year waiting period to qualify for a FHA Loan after a short sale
+- HUD requires a mandatory three-year waiting period to qualify for an FHA Loan after a short sale

 - The short sale waiting period start date is the date that the property was sold and changed hands that is reflected on the HUD-1 Settlement Statement